Shailendra114/SQL-Important-Questions-and-Concepts/README.md

 Query optimization is a function of many relational database management systems.
 The query optimizer attempts to determine the most efficient way to execute a given query by considering the possible query plans.

+113. What is a trigger? or There are triggers for… or A trigger is applied to*

+Triggers in SQL is kind of stored procedures used to create a response to a specific action performed on the table.
+You can invoke triggers explicitly on the table in the database.

+Triggers are, in fact, written to be executed in response to any of the following events:

+A database manipulation (DML) statement (DELETE , INSERT , or UPDATE )

+A database definition (DDL) statement (CREATE , ALTER , or DROP ).

+A database operation (SERVERERROR , LOGON , LOGOFF , STARTUP , or SHUTDOWN ).

+Action and Event are two main components of SQL triggers when certain actions are performed the event occurs in response to that action.

+Syntax

+CREATE TRIGGER name {BEFORE|AFTER} (event [OR..]}
+ON table_name [FOR [EACH] {ROW|STATEMENT}]
+EXECUTE PROCEDURE functionname {arguments}